History of the Argentina national football team: 2004 Copa America

 At the 2004 Copa America, Argentina started out well by thrashing Ecuador, 6–1.
 In the team's second game, however, they lost 1–0 to Mexico.
 The team rebounded in their last group stage by defeating Uruguay, 4–2.
 They finished second place in Group B and advanced to the quarterfinals, where they eliminated hosts Peru, 1–0.
 In the semifinals, they defeated Colombia, which had won the previous tournament, 3–0 to advance to the final.
 There, they faced rivals Brazil.
 With the teams drawing 1–1 late, Argentina went ahead in the 87th minute with a strike from Cesar Delgado, which looked like it would give Argentina its first Copa America title since 1993.
 However, they conceded a game-tying goal in stoppage time by Adriano, to send the game to penalties, where they lost 4–2.

+The Pékerman era

+2005 Confederations Cup

+Argentina were awarded a spot in the 2005 FIFA Confederations Cup because Brazil had won both the 2002 FIFA World Cup and the 2004 Copa América.
+Since both competitions award their winners a place in the Confederations Cup, the runners-up in the Copa América 2004 were called to play.
+During the group stage, Argentina would win its first two games: 2–1 against Tunisia and 4–2 against Australia.
+They would then draw 2–2 Germany in the last game of group stage, and would advance to knockout.
+They would draw Mesico in the semi-final of the knockout stage, where they would go to penalties after a 1–1 draw after extra time.
+They would advance after a 6–5 on penalties.
+Argentina would ultimately bow out to Brazil in the final after a 4–1 result.